sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 BLOG2SOCIAL FREE

-* Share your posts and pages on 14 different networks: Twitter, Facebook (profile and page), LinkedIn (profile), XING (profile), Instagram, Pinterest, Reddit, Torial, Medium, Tumblr, Flickr, Diigo, Bloglovin, and VK at once.
+* Share your posts and pages on 14 different networks: Twitter, Facebook (profile and page), LinkedIn (profile), XING (profile), Instagram, Pinterest, Imgur, Reddit, Torial, Medium, Tumblr, Flickr, Diigo, Bloglovin, and VK at once.
-* Customize your social media posts with unique personal comments, hashtags, handles, emojis, and select an image of your choice.
+* Customize your social media posts with unique personal comments, hashtags, handles, emojis, and select an image or animated GIF of your choice.
 * You can even edit the complete HTML markup for re-publishing your post on Tumblr, Torial, and Medium.
 * Manage all users posts and pages and share them on your channels.
 * Re-post old posts.